fakerbaby/fakerbaby.github.io/_pages/about.md

 Welcome to my academic page!
 I am Eric, My Chinese name is Wei Shen (沈蔚), I am excited to share my journey and research endeavors in the field of artificial intelligence.

+[2024.5.22] I am pround anounce that joining Baichuan.Inc as a research scientist!
 I completed my bachelor's degree at Huazhong University of Science and Technology (HUST) in 2020.
 Currently, I am a third-year graduate student at Fudan University, working in the NLP Lab under the guidance of [Xuanjing Huang](https://xuanjing-huang.github.io/) as my advisor, with [Qi Zhang](http://qizhang.info/)  as my co-advisor.

 I am passionate about leveraging language models to enhance various aspects of AI and contribute to the development of advanced and responsible AI systems.
-I am also applying for a Ph.D. in Computer Science, starting in the fall of 2024!

 ## Research Interests
-My research interests primarily revolve around Natural Language Processing (NLP), with a specific focus on LLM alignment, including reward modeling.
+My research interests primarily revolve around Natural Language Processing (NLP), with a specific focus on LLM alignment, including reward modeling, RL.
 Additionally, I am eager to explore the realm of LLM agents and contribute to advancements in that area.

 ## Education
 * M.Eng. in Fudan University, NLP Lab, 2021-2024, Shanghai